 The statistical arbitrage strategies are designed to take advantage of temporary deviations from important historic statistical relationships among certain financial assets.

-High Frequency Trading Basic Glossary
+High-Frequency Trading Basic Glossary

-1. What is High Frequency Trading (HFT)?
+1. What is High-Frequency Trading (HFT)?
 Definition by Nasdaq

 (i) Execution trading is when an order (often a large order) is executed via a computerized algorithm.
 The program is designed to get the best possible price.
 It may split the order into smaller pieces and execute at different times.

-(ii) The 2nd type of high frequency trading is not executing a set order but looking for small trading opportunities in the market.
+(ii) The 2nd type of high-frequency trading is not executing a set order but looking for small trading opportunities in the market.

 2. What is Latency?

 Latency is the time needed for a signal to be sent and to be received.
 The lower the latency the faster is the trading.
-The speed of light in a fiber optic cable is stable to 186,000 miles per second so Latency in a high extend is determined by Geography (distance between the location of the signal sender and the signal receiver).
+The speed of light in a fiber optic cable is stable to 186,000 miles per second so Latency to a high extend is determined by Geography (distance between the location of the signal sender and the signal receiver).